powsybl/powsybl-core/docs/user/itools/action-simulator.md

 This option defines the format of the output case files.
 The list of [supported formats](../../grid_exchange_formats/index.md) are listed between brackets in the command help.

 `--output-compression-format`
 This option defines the compression format of the case files.
-The list of supported formats are listed between brackets in the command help.
+The list of supported formats is listed between brackets in the command help.

 `--output-file`
 This option defines the path of the result file.
 If this option is omitted, the results are displayed in the console.

 `--output-format`
 This option defines the format of the result file.
 This option is required if `--output-file` is used.
-The supported format are listed between brackets in the command help.
+The supported formats are listed between brackets in the command help.

 `--verbose`
 This option enables the verbose mode, to display more information during the simulation.

 ## Simulators
-Currently, the only simulator which is supported is the [load-flow based]() simulator.
+Currently, the only simulator which is supported is the [load-flow-based]() simulator.

 ## Parameters
 <span style="color: red">TODO</span>